Website Cases:

 Gross image questions:

-• For the gross image, describe the lesion.
+- For the gross specimen, describe the gross findings.

 VM image questions: